alexdjulin/LiveLinkFace-CSV-Retarget-For-Motionbuilder/README.md

 + **ui.py**: UI file, creates and displays the UI, collects information and start the retargeting process
 + **ctrl.py**: Defines the BlendShape class and methods to parse the T3D map file and CSV animation and timecode files.
 Batch retargets the animations onto the MH rig file and exports FBXs.
-+ **data.json**: Optional file, saves the current user input or loads the latest one The anim, export, map, rig and timecode directories are just for testing and can be moved anywhere, as long as their content is specified correctly in the UI fields.
++ **data.json**: Optional file, saves the current user input or loads the latest one The anim, export, map, rig and timecode directories are just for testing and can be moved anywhere, as long as their content is entered correctly in the UI fields.

 ## How to run the script
 Drag-and-drop and execute **run.py** in MotionBuilder, or open it in the Python Editor and run it.
 It will call the **main()** function and display the UI.
 Fill up the required fields and click **OK** to start the retargeting batch.